cbednarski/flyweight/readme.md

 # Flyweight

-Flyweight is a lightweight tool for building CDNs using Amazon S3 and CloudFront.
+Flyweight is a lightweight commandline tool for building CDNs using Amazon S3 and CloudFront.

 ### How it works